Multi-Chassis Link Aggregation - MLAG

 protodown state.
 When MLAG detects a problem that might result in connectivity issues such as traffic black-holing or a network meltdown if the link carrier was left in an UP state, it can put that interface into

 - When the peer link goes down but the peer switch is up (that is, the backup link is active).

 - When the bond is configured with an MLAG ID, but the

 clagdservice is not running (whether it was deliberately stopped or simply died).

-- When an MLAG-enabled node is booted or rebooted, the MLAG bonds are
+- When an MLAG-enabled node is booted or rebooted, the MLAG bonds are placed in a

 protodownstate until the node establishes a connection to its peer switch, or five minutes have elapsed.

 When an interface goes into a

 protodown state, it results in a local OPER DOWN (carrier down) on the interface.
 As of Cumulus Linux 2.5.5, the

 ip link set command.
 Given its use in preventing network meltdowns, manually manipulating